sunpy/ndcube/README.rst

 Getting Help
 ------------

-For more information or to ask questions about SunPy, check out:
+For more information or to ask questions about ndcube, check out:

 -  `SunPy Mailing List`_
 -  `SunPy Matrix Channel`_